Health and Wellness

 Key Points

-• We have a young industry, and that makes things hard for people to know what is best due to the prevalence of misinformation.
+• We have a young industry, making it hard for people to know what is best due to the prevalence of misinformation.

-• Autonomy in health and wellness is the ability to govern ones own path through lifestyle changes.
-In order to be successful, an individual must learn autonomy.
+• Autonomy in health and wellness is the ability to govern one’s path through lifestyle changes.
+To be successful, an individual must learn autonomy.

-• We accomplish autonomy by learning basic exercise and health and wellness principles and gaining a deeper understanding of oneself.
+• We accomplish autonomy by learning essential exercise and health and wellness principles and thoroughly understanding our biases, perceptions, and goals.

-• If we teach individuals to be vulnerable to address weaknesses and compensations and they will become optimal and capable.
+• If we teach individuals to be vulnerable and address weaknesses and compensations, they will become optimal and capable.

-Most people would say that they want to achieve health and wellness, but how do we get there?
-Understanding health and wellness is imperative if we want to know how to best get there.
-Fitness alone does not represent health and neither do biomarkers (Troponin, B-type Natriuretic Peptide (BNP), HbA1c levels, LDL-C levels, blood pressure, resting heart rate, etc.).
-A healthy individual is someone who is optimal and capable of living their life, equipped to meet its demands and challenges.
-There are many ways to achieve health and wellness, and equally as many ways to spin your wheels and wind up sick.
+Most people want health and wellness, but how do we get there?
+Understanding health and wellness is imperative to know how to get there best.
+Fitness alone does not represent health nor biomarkers (Troponin, B-type Natriuretic Peptide (BNP), HbA1c levels, LDL-C levels, blood pressure, resting heart rate, etc.).
+A healthy individual is optimal and capable of living their life, equipped to meet its demands and challenges.
+There are many ways to achieve health and wellness and, equally, as many ways to spin your wheels and wind up sick.

 Additionally, the destination looks different depending on your needs, desires, or goals.
-This is heavily influenced by our modern society, so it’s worth exploring why we’ve landed where we are with preventative and patient care, the youth of the fitness industry, defining health and wellness, and finally, giving you a blueprint to see where you’d like to go.
+This misunderstanding or mislabeling is heavily influenced by our modern society.
+With that said, it’s worth exploring why we’ve landed where we are with preventative and patient care, the youth of the fitness industry, defining health and wellness, and finally, giving you a blueprint to see where you’d like to go.

-“Either you make time for your health, or you will end up having to make time for your illness.”
+“Either you make time for your health, or you will have to make time for your illness.”

 Current State and Future Potential: Navigating and Evolving